This feature is currently in open beta.

 From here, choose Users to locate all users who have been given access to at least one resource, along with their current analytics role.

-To change a user’s role, click the Role dropdown next to their name and select a new role.
-Available roles are Admin, Creator, and Viewer.
+To change a user's role, click the Role dropdown next to their name and select a new role.
+Available roles are Admin, Creator, Viewer, and No access.
+Assign No access to prevent a user from viewing any Analytics content, including resources opened to the organization.